Reviews You Can Rely On

 • Ease of Use (15% weighting)

 Our lead camping pillow tester, Jason Wanlass, has spent the last 20 years of his life exploring the outdoors.
-He's an avid trail-seeker who has hiked and backpacked hundreds of miles of routes in Iceland, Nepal, Slovenia, and the Patagonia Region of Argentina and Chile.
-Closer to home, he hikes weekly in the foothills above his home and has backpacked countless miles in nearly every Western state.
-Whether wandering vast U.S. mountain ranges like the Sierras, Tetons, or the Cascades or catching a plane headed for one of the remote corners of the world, Jason knows the value of getting good sleep while on the move.
+He's an avid trail-seeker who has hiked and backpacked hundreds of miles of routes in Iceland, Nepal, France, Switzerland, Slovenia, and the Patagonia Region of Argentina and Chile.
+Closer to home, he hikes weekly in the foothills above his home in Utah and has backpacked countless miles in nearly every Western state.
+Whether wandering vast U.S. mountain ranges like the Sierras, Tetons, and the Cascades or catching a plane headed for one of the remote corners of the world, Jason knows the value of getting good sleep while on the move.

 Credit: Jason Wanlass